 Update: I talked on this topic at E For All's Game Career Seminar in the summer of 2007.
-The talk was entitled "Switching It Up: Changing Career Paths" and you can download the slides at http://www.gamecareerseminar.com/.
+The talk was entitled "Switching It Up: Changing Career Paths" and you can download the slides from the Downloads folder.

-Click here to go to the next lesson.
+Click here to go to the next article.

-Click here to return to the School-A-Rama main page.
+Click here to return to the Sloperama Game Career Advice main page.

-Updates to this article are logged at log.html.
+Updates to this article used to be logged at log.html.

 © 2004, 2020 Tom Sloper.
 All rights reserved.
 May not be re-published without written permission of the author.